Spogis/SymbolicRegression/README.md

 - **Scalability**: Handle large and complex datasets efficiently.
 - **Customizable Workflows**: Tailor the regression process to suit your needs.

+## References and Acknowledgments

+This project utilizes the outstanding **PySR** library, an open-source tool developed to advance symbolic regression research and applications.
+You can explore and contribute to PySR through its official repository: [PySR on GitHub](https://github.com/MilesCranmer/PySR).

+A special thanks to **Miles Cranmer** and all contributors of the PySR project for their dedication to creating and maintaining this incredible tool.
+Your work has significantly enhanced the field of interpretable machine learning and scientific discovery. 🙌

 ---

 Don’t miss out on this opportunity to explore a tool that bridges the gap between **complexity** and **interpretability** in AI.